Schmidt Ocean Institute: Research vessels

-The Schmidt Ocean Institute has operated three research vessels, R/V Lone Ranger, R/V Falkor and R/V Falkor (too).
-The Lone Ranger, a 255-foot former ocean tug, was donated to the Institute by Peter B. Lewis in 2009 and was operated by the Institute to support research in Bermuda and the Bahamas but has since been sold into private ownership as the Sea Ranger.
+The Schmidt Ocean Institute has operated three research vessels, R/V Lone Ranger (later renamed Sea Ranger), R/V Falkor and R/V Falkor (too).
+The Lone Ranger, a 255-foot former ocean tug, was donated to the Institute by Peter B. Lewis in 2009 and was operated by the Institute to support research in Bermuda and the Bahamas but has since been sold into private ownership as the Sea Ranger, a research vessel for Witherby Publishing Group.

 In 2012 the Schmidt Ocean Institute completed the retrofit of a former German Fisheries protection vessel into a state-of-the-art oceanographic research vessel.
 The newly retrofitted vessel was renamed R/V Falkor after the luckdragon from The Neverending Story.
 R/V Falkor became fully operational for scientific use in 2013 following a year of sea trials.
 Since then, Falkor has hosted numerous international science teams and institutes, successfully supporting oceanographic research.
 In 2015, R/V Falkor became the first oceanographic research vessel with a high-performance computing system expanding data storage and processing capabilities.

 In 2023 the Schmidt Ocean Institute completed the retrofit of a multi-role offshore support vessel into a 110 m state-of-the-art mobile research facility named RV Falkor (too).
 The RV Falkor (too) has 8 laboratories, three multibeam echosounder arrays, seven over-the-side launch and recovery handling systems for science equipment and one of the largest cranes on a research vessel.